doubleangels/redact/README.md

 Redact is built with privacy as its core principle:

-- No data collection
+- Your files remain yours, they never leave your device
-- No network requests for core functionality
+- No network requests needed for core functionality
 - Open-source code for transparency

 Your privacy is not just a feature - it's the entire point of this app.